Barbara Bateman 1926 - 2020 - Obituary

 The family would like to thank Heritage Oaks Assisted Living for all their kindness and compassion, especially Jessy Vercher and Emily Sanoguel.
 We would also like to thank Heart to Heart Hospice for all their care, especially Rich Kreitz.

 Barbara is survived by 1 daughter, Babette Eikenberg of Galveston, 4 sons and spouses,Tommy Metcalf and wife Mary Ann of Conroe, David Metcalf and wife Suzanne of Marble Falls, Richard Metcalf of Surf Side, and Morris Bateman, Jr. and wife Patty of Conroe.
-She is also survived by 2 sisters, Dorothy Mass of Lodi, California and Sue McCullough of Calgary, Canada.
-1 brother, Dewitt Wichmann and wife Georgia of April Sound, 1 sister-in-law, Margie Wichmann of The Woodlands, 11 grandchildren, Emily Cook, Rachel Anderson, Ricky Metcalf, Ryan Metcalf, Will Metcalf, Chris Eikenberg, Linsey Metcalf, Nicky Hayes, Amy Rentz, Stacy Fallin, and Lisa Bardwell, and 15 great grandchildren, Lawson Cook, Walker Todd Cook, Marshall Anderson, Madeley Jane Anderson, Julie Metcalf, Josh Metcalf, Madelyn Metcalf, Landon Paul Metcalf, Grayson Hayes, Liam Hayes, Amelia Metcalf, Elizabeth Metcalf, Hailey Fallin, Steel Bardwell, and Hudson Bardwell.
+She is also survived by 2 sisters, 1 brother, 1 sister-in-law, 11 grandchildren, and 15 great grandchildren.